Jadens-arc/Computer-Science/index.md

 #### Byte
 largest number is 127
+- must be a whole number
+- can be positive or negative
 ``` java
 byte myByte = 8;
 ```

 #### Short
 largest number is 32,767
+- must be a whole number
+- can be positive or negative
 ``` java
 short myShort = 8;
 ```

 #### Long
 largest number is 9,223,372,036,854,775,807
+- must be a whole number
+- can be positive or negative
 ``` java
 long mLong = 8;
 ```

-#### Float
+#### Floatl
+argest number is approximately ±3.40282347E+38F
+(6-7 significant decimal digits)
 - does not have to be whole
-largest number is approximately ±3.40282347E+38F
-(6-7 significant decimal digits)
 ``` java
 float myFloat = 9.41;
 ```

 #### Double
-- does not have to be whole

 largest number is approximately ±1.79769313486231570E+308
 (15 significant decimal digits)
+- does not have to be whole
 ``` java
 double myDub = 6;
 ```